boubouleuh/Nickel-BeamMP-Plugin/README.md

 - ;unban - unban a player from the server
 - ;banip - bans a player's IP from the server
 - ;unbanip - unban a player's IP from the server
-- ;Kick - kicks a player from the server
+- ;kick - kicks a player from the server
 - ;ip - retrieves the IP of a player on the server
 - ;noguest - choose if guests players can join
+- ;countdown - user command usefull to race
 - ;help - show all commands

 # Customization